Debunking CV myths

 - CVs aren’t that important in the whole scheme of things

 Do not underestimate the power of a well-thought-out and well-presented CV.
 Your CV WILL make a difference in your career, either way.
-You may have the best job search strategies in the world, on it 24/7 with the most powerful network, but with a poor CV, all that effort may be for nothing if it does not truly represent your personal brand in the best possible way.
+You may have the best job search strategies, on it 24/7, effectively utilising the most powerful network you've ever built, but with a poor CV, all that effort may be for nothing if it does not truly represent your personal brand in the best possible way.
 All that job search, pre-match preparation and then you go and score an own-goal.

 - I don’t need a CV